Ben Gurion Airport: 20th century

 Soldiers of the Israel Defense Forces captured the airport on 10 July 1948, in Operation Danny, transferring control to the newly declared State of Israel.
 In 1948 the Israelis changed the official name of the airport from "Lod International Airport" to "Tel Aviv-Lod International Airport".
 Flights resumed on 24 November 1948.
-That year, 40,000 passengers passed through the terminal.
-By 1952, the number had risen to 100,000 a month.
-Within a decade, air traffic increased to the point where local flights had to be redirected to Tel Aviv's other airport, the Sde Dov airfield (SDV) on the city's northern coast.
-By the mid-1960s, 14 international airlines were landing at the airport.
+El Al was founded the following year and flew its inaugural service from the airport to Paris via Rome, while Arkia began domestic flights to Eilat and Haifa in 1950.
+A terminal expansion completed in 1951 raised the airport's capacity to 100,000 passengers a month, as it handled the mass immigration of the period, including airlifts of Jewish communities from Yemen and Iraq.